tusker-tools/PCF79xx_Tool/README.md

 10. Check if the data has correctly been written to PCF by reading the EROM.
 Send 5 bytes "0D 00 00 00 02" to the tool.
 11. The tool reads the PCF and dumps its content (8192 bytes) to the serial console, followed by confirmation byte "06".
 This 8192 bytes should be equal to what has been programmed.

-## License
+## Used License
-- The project itself is licensed under the MIT license
+- The project itself (all files which don't have a license specified in the header) is licensed under the MIT license
--
+- Driver files from ST's Standard Peripheral- CMSIS- and HAL library are licensed under the BSD 3-Clause license by ST. The license text is given in the header of these files

 ## Further Development:
 - [ ] Bootloader for updating the firmware via USB (USB Mass Storage Device)